AntonSol919/linkspace/README.md

 > A communication protocol where the method of exchange is an extraneous concern.
 > e.g. git, bitcoin, nostr, linkspace

 In a supernet anybody can talk _about_ data, instead of talking _at_ a server.

 A supernet is ideal when multiple participants want to own and administrate (part of) a digital system.
-This is in contrast to current technologies where users contact a single host, which acts as de facto administrator by virtue of hosting the data.
+This is in contrast to current technologies where users contact a single host which acts as the de facto administrator.

 [Linkspace](https://antonsol919.github.io/linkspace/index.html) is supernet with the following highlights: